How to Clean Piercings

 How to Make Saline Solution

-- Before starting, you have to wash a jar to store your solution in.
+- Before starting, you will need to wash a container to store your solution in.
 Make sure you wash it with hot water and soap, thoroughly rinsing it.
-This prevents bacteria from getting into the jar.
-Once clean, dry your jar and set it aside.
+This prevents bacteria from getting into the jug or whatever you decided to use.
+Once clean, dry your container with a paper towel and set it aside.

 - Boil two cups of water covered for 15 minutes.

 - Allow the water to cool to room temperature.

 - Add one teaspoon of salt and a pinch of baking soda (optional).

 - Refrigerate in an airtight container for 24 hours.